 — No Depression

-Tenzin Chopak (vocals, guitar, piano, double bass, cello), is an artist and songwriter based in Ithaca, NY.
-The son of a minister and an artist, and the brother of a fellow musician and songwriter Greg Horne, Tenzin learned to love music in his father's church in Oak Ridge, Tennessee.
-He studied voice, piano, and guitar in his childhood and youth, frequently performing his original music publicly.
+Tenzin Chopak is an artist and songwriter based in Ithaca, NY.
+The son of a minister and a painter, and the brother of a fellow musician and songwriter Greg Horne, Tenzin was immersed in music through his father's church in Oak Ridge, Tennessee.
+He studied voice, piano, and guitar in his childhood and youth, frequently performing his original music publicly both solo and in various bands.
+Chopak was also involved with visual art, theater, and modern dance.
 In 1999, after some years of a burgeoning devotion to the study of Tibetan language and religion, he traveled to North India.
 It was during his eight month stay there that he was given the name "Tenzin Chopak".
 For the following twelve years, while continuing his study of Tibetan in upstate, NY, Tenzin kept music a quiet if not hidden part of his life.